Arthur De Sloover

-Arthur Anne-Marie Thierry De Sloover (born 3 May 1997) is a Belgian field hockey player who plays as a defender for Dutch Hoofdklasse club Oranje-Rood and the Belgium national team.
+Arthur Anne-Marie Thierry De Sloover (born 3 May 1997) is a Belgian professional field hockey player who plays as a defender for Dutch Hoofdklasse club Oranje-Rood and the Belgium national team.

 Club career

 De Sloover started playing hockey at the age of four.
 He played at Saint-Georges Hockey Club in Kortrijk from 2001 until 2014.
 He changed to Beerschot in the 2014–15 season.
 He was relegated with Beerschot in the 2021–22 season, after the relegation he joined Dutch side Oranje-Rood.

 International career

 He was part of the Belgian under-21 selection that placed second at the 2016 Junior World Championship in Lucknow, India.
 He was part of the Belgian selection that placed second at the 2017 European Championship in Amstelveen, the Netherlands.
 He was part of the Belgian selection that won the 2018 Hockey World Cup in Bhubaneswar, India.
 At the 2018 Hockey Stars Awards, he was named the FIH Rising Star of the Year.
 In August 2019, he was selected in the Belgium squad for the 2019 EuroHockey Championship.
-They won Belgium its first European title by defeating Spain 5-0 in the final.
+They won Belgium its first European title by defeating Spain 5–0 in the final.
 On 25 May 2021, he was selected in the squad for the 2021 EuroHockey Championship.